 From music and culture to motorcycles and marathons, the tops of the Highlands to the ocean floor, there’s always something happening in Nova Scotia!
 Your Maritime Ferry Trail adventure is sure to be anything but boring with a special event for every taste all season long.

 The TD Halifax Jazz Festival is the oldest jazz festival and largest summer festival in Atlantic Canada.
-The festival attracts up to 55,000 visitors, involves 450 volunteers and employs over 350 local musicians.
-Headliners for 2019 include Common, First Aid Kit, Bahamas, Shad and many more.
+The festival attracts up to 60,000 visitors, involves 400 volunteers and employs over 350 local musicians.

 The Yarmouth Car Show is an annual automotive event featuring antique, classic, custom, special interest vehicles of all sorts and motorcycles.
 The town’s rustic and colorful Main Street is the venue for all of this automotive fun which boasts a number of local retail stores, restaurants, cafés, and Frost Park.

-Harmony Bazaar began as a project of the Shelburne County Womens’ Fishnet to provide a stage for female singers and songwriters.
-The festival grew into a weekend of activities including youth stages, workshops, industry dinners, art galas, theatre performances and mentorships.
-Harmony Bazaar continues to promote female singers and songwriters and hosts many exciting events throughout the year!
+Harmony Bazaar began as a project of the Shelburne County Women’s Fishnet to provide a stage for female singers and songwriters.
+The festival grew into a weekend of activities including youth stages, workshops, industry dinners, art galas, theatre performances, and mentorships.

-Digby Scallop Days, the area’s longest running festival, is a celebration of scallops, the scallop fishing industry and the people who brave the seas to harvest them.
+Digby Scallop Days, the area’s longest-running festival, is a celebration of scallops, the scallop fishing industry, and the people who brave the seas to harvest them.
 Digby Scallop Days is celebrated over a three day period starting on Friday and ending on Sunday.
-Every year the festival has a different theme, but the focus of the festival always remains on the local scallops and the fleet that harvests them.

-Now in its 7th year, The Yarmouth Seafood and Wine Extravaganza is a three-day celebration of food, drink, and local hospitality.
+The Yarmouth Seafood and Wine Extravaganza is a three-day celebration of food, drink, and local hospitality.
 Located in the historic seaport of Yarmouth, Nova Scotia, we showcase some of the world’s finest seafood, wine, craft beers, and handmade ciders/spirits.
-All three events have sold out in each of our six previous years, so book your tickets today!

 Chester Race Week is the largest keelboat regatta in Canada and has been presented by the Chester Yacht Club for more than 100 years.
 Race Week is a boisterous, busy time, with hundreds of participants and spectators enjoying the associated on-shore entertainment.